argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.40.1
+* Set color range metadata to full levels for a correct color interpretation

 #### Version 3.40.0
 * Now you can set default values to caption filter, find it in *General* tab